chwdt/vanmoof-tools/README.md

 Use as a reference for the firmware update over BLE.

+## read_logs.py

+A simple cheasy tool to read the internal debug logs from the bike using BLE.
+This needs [pymoof](https://github.com/quantsini/pymoof) to run.

+You need to insert your bikes API key before using the tool.

+Use as a reference howto read logs over BLE.

 ## Internal communication

 Main MCU communicates with the other MCUs via: